nuuday/nuuday-android-bdc/README.md

 In case the parent component needs a return value, the first behavior to provide it, gets returned by the parent.

-**When refactoring with this library, it is recommended to move all component code into behaviors and not go for a hybrid approach, which can cause lifecycle complexity**
+**When refactoring with this library, it is recommended to move all component code into a starter behavior first, and not go for a hybrid approach, which can cause lifecycle complexity.
+Then start decopuling, after the first behavior is created.**

 ## Sample project
 A small ToDo app is used to illustrate the mechanism of Behavior Driven Components.